Skip to content

 Springfield Area:

 In 1898, Edward Shepard, a professor at Drury College, described prominent sinkholes in Springfield.
-A sinkhole at the corner of Cherry and Dollison Streets (now John Q. Hammons Parkway) had a cave at both ends.
+A sinkhole at the corner of Cherry and Dollison Streets (now John Q. Hammons Parkway) had a cave at both ends, with water trickling across the sinkhole floor from one to the other.
 It’s hard to imagine it now, but Shepard said the city used the sinkhole for the “conveyance of sewage.”

 Bill Hayes, at one time the City Geologist for Springfield, noted that in 1925 a circus elephant caused a sinkhole collapse near Jones Spring.
 The elephant’s feet dropped several feet into the ground and the animal had to be pulled out.
 Hayes also wrote that in 1977 two steers were “trapped” in a sinkhole that formed suddenly near the intersection of Cox Road and Village Lane.
 The bovine had to be pulled out using an “auto wrecker.”